writethedocs/www/docs/guide/contributing.rst

 * Ensure your content is of interest to a general audience.
 * Avoid advocacy.
 * Present specific use cases, how problems were solved, and what worked or didn't work well.
-* Consider first creating a GitHub issue or contacting one of the guide editors.
+* Consider first creating a GitHub issue or contacting one of the guide editors at guide@writethedocs.org.

 Keep content focused on general principles and best practices instead of arguing over minor points at the expense of major principles of clarity and communication.
 Avoid preferential